-Workflows, Modules and executions¶
+Workflows, Actions and Runs¶

-a set of modules all linked together
+a set of linked actions.

-There is 4 types of modules:
+There are 2 types of actions:

-Architecturing a Ryax workflow¶
+Creating a Ryax workflow¶

-Who needs the results of the workflows?
+Who needs the results of the workflow?
 What are the tools they can access?
 For instance, a salesperson may need this data to be attached to the company profiles in a CRM, or predictive maintenance results may need to be accessed by managers to plan actions and by workers to perform the recommended actions.

 What data do you need to be able to run the required computations?
 Where do you gather it?
 In what formats do they come?